abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/first_cvrp_implementation.rst

         void SetVehicleFixedCost(int vehicle, int64 cost);

-    The RL routing solver will try to minimize of expensive types of vehicles.
+    The cost of using some vehicles can be higher or lower than others.
+If a vehicle is used, i.e. this vehicle serves at least **one** node, this cost is added to the objective function.

-    Probably, the different types of vehicles have different capacities?
+    Different types of vehicles have different capacities?
 No problem, this is allowed in the RL:

     ..  code-block:: c++